-English teaching in this period was influenced by the same historic, systemic segregation along class lines.
-There are examples of progressive practice in the 1950s (see Hardcastle & Medway, 2013; Medway, Hardcastle, Brewis & Crook, 2014), but for the majority of children tripartism resulted in division rather than social cohesion (Ball, 2008; Simon, 1955, 1994; Williams, 1961; Benn & Simon, 1972; Jones, 2003; Goodson, 1983; Benn & Chitty, 1996).
-Indeed, the distinct cultures of some grammar and secondary modern schools encouraged social inequality unashamedly, and Medway (1990) argues English was designed for different outcomes in each context.
-He points out that by 1958 three quarters of children attended secondary moderns, which,
+English teaching in the period was influenced by this historic, systemic segregation along class lines.
+There are examples of progressive practice in the 1950s (see Hardcastle & Medway, 2013; Medway et al, 2014), but for the majority of children tripartism resulted in division rather than social cohesion (Ball, 2008; Simon, 1955, 1994; Williams, 1961; Benn & Simon, 1972; Jones, 2003; Goodson, 1983; Benn & Chitty, 1996).
+Indeed, the distinct cultures of some grammar and secondary modern schools encouraged social inequality unashamedly – Medway (1990) argues English was designed for different outcomes in each context.
+By 1958 three quarters of children attended secondary moderns, which,

 . . . unambiguously emphasised preparation for subordinate roles in life: the skills and values taught were seen to be such as would produce a useful, responsible and inoffensive citizen with a respect, based on slight acquaintance, for literary culture.
 In these schools the content of the English lesson might be determined by reference less to a conception of the subject than to the school’s socialising function.
-(1990: 5)
+(5)

-Some groups of teachers in the 1950s, dissatisfied with these circumstances, promoted practitioner-led reform in an attempt to re-focus the subject along more democratic lines (see Medway, Hardcastle, Brewis & Crook, 2014; Gibbons, 2013).
-This work set templates for future generations to draw on.
-Such developments occurred against a backdrop of wider social change.
-Lowe (2007) argues there were dramatic changes in social attitudes because of increasing affluence in the ‘50s and ‘60s.
+Some groups of teachers, dissatisfied with these circumstances, promoted practitioner-led reform and a democratic re-conceptualisation of the subject (see Medway et al, 2014; Gibbons, 2013).
+This work set templates for future generations to draw on, and occurred against a backdrop of wider social change.
+Lowe (2007) highlights dramatic changes in social attitudes because of increasing affluence in the ‘50s and ‘60s.
 Organised social and political movements demanded solidarity for oppressed groups; there were protests against the Vietnam War, Civil Rights Movement, and ‘Counterculture’ which generated a sense of militancy that filtered into social institutions, including schools.
-Lowe (2007: 40) suggests: ‘It was hardly a surprise then that what went on in the schools should be seen to be changing swiftly and to be particularly controversial at this time.’
+Lowe suggests: ‘It was hardly a surprise then that what went on in the schools should be seen to be changing swiftly and to be particularly controversial at this time’ (40).

-By 1965 different events culminated in various kinds of social, cultural and political change.
-Indeed, Christopher Bray (2014: xiv) argues ‘there is Britain before 1965, and Britain after 1965 – and they’re not the same thing’.
+By 1965 events culminated in various kinds of social, cultural and political change.
+Indeed, Christopher Bray (2014) argues ‘there is Britain before 1965, and Britain after 1965 – and they’re not the same thing’ (xiv).
 Comprehensive education was promoted; popular cultural movements in art, music and film burgeoned; there was the political will to tackle issues such as racism, homophobia, capital punishment and abortion.
 A young generation of teachers engaged in political debate and new theoretical perspectives on language and literature.
 Dixon (1991) recognises different circumstances came together in this period to create favourable conditions for radical change.
-He claims some young teachers who were ‘combative, rebellious and iconoclastic’ (1991: 175) challenged existing orthodoxies and authorities.
+He claims some young teachers who were ‘combative, rebellious and iconoclastic’ (175) challenged existing orthodoxies and authorities.

 The informants began their careers in this ‘cauldron’ and it seems various circumstances came together which saw age-old hegemonies, ideologies and traditions transformed.
 The attitudes, events and discourses that make up the ‘milieu’ of these conjunctures had a lasting influence on the informants’ identities, memories and working practices.